PLEASE SEE OUR COVID WARNING AT THE END OF THE FAQ SECTION.

 NO RESTRICTIONS FOR LARGE GATHERINGS

 California has removed entry restrictions for large indoor events.
-As of April 1, organizers of indoor gatherings with more than 1,000 attendees are no longer required to check proof of vaccination or recent negative Covid-19 tests, but the guidance still is strongly recommended by the California Department of Public Health.
+Organizers of indoor gatherings with more than 1,000 attendees are no longer required to check proof of vaccination or recent negative Covid-19 tests.
 For large outdoor events with 10,000 guests or more, groups also are advised to require proof of vaccination or a negative test results.
 There are no capacity restrictions on indoor or outdoor gatherings.
-The statewide mask mandate was lifted for both vaccinated and unvaccinated people on March 1, although the wearing of masks is strongly recommended indoors for.
+The statewide mask mandate was lifted for both vaccinated and unvaccinated people.

 Current meeting limits: The mask mandate has been lifted, and gathering restrictions have been transitioned to recommendations.